defuncart/dart_test_utils/README.md

 dart pub global activate --source git https://github.com/defuncart/dart_test_utils
 ```

 Similarly, the tool can be uninstalled via `dart pub global deactivate dart_test_utils`.
-Alternatively, the tool can be a depenended upon in a dart project:
+Alternatively, the tool can be a depended upon in a dart/flutter project:

 ```yaml
 dev_dependencies: